 Here are the top reasons to leverage phishing simulations to increase alertness levels to phishing attacks including malware, ransomware, spear phishing, whaling, CEO fraud and BEC.

 As a CISO, you are involved in the purchase of hardware and software that your team implements and then manages to protect your organization’s data and systems from cyber threats.
 Let’s be very clear here, all it would take to circumvent the current expensive defenses you have put in place, is for an employee to click on a malicious link in an innocent looking email.
 The problem you face is that, a) Your employees are not fully aware of the consequences of these actions, b) They are probably not educated on what to look for, and c) Criminals are becoming more creative with their phishing attempts.
 Just 2 weeks ago, I saw over 40 phishing attempts on a single email address that all got past spam filtering.
 Then, just last week, I was made aware of an email that appeared to come from someone inside our organization with a request to open a dubious file.
 Make no mistake, these threats will continue to increase in frequency and complexity.
-If this is true, then your employees are your first line of defense and you need to drastically reduce the human risk factor with cyber security awareness.
+If this is true, then your employees are your first line of defense and you need to drastically reduce the human risk factor with Security Awareness Training and real-time Phishing Simulations.

 So where do you start?
 How can you drive the end user behaviour change you require, raise security awareness effectively and meet your compliance obligations?
 The key is to reinforce the right behaviour while making the wrong behaviour a learning opportunity with communication and reinforcement tools.
 A good place to start is by creating a set of common-sense policies that your employees should strive to follow.
 This will serve as the foundation for your Security Awareness Policy.
-Next you need to build a complete Security Awareness Program including Phishing Simulations and Security Awareness Training.
+Next you need to build a complete Security Awareness Program including real-time Phishing Simulations and Security Awareness Training.
 To do so, you can rely on this proven Security Awareness 5-step Framework.

 Step 1: Analyze